mr618show/Yelp/README.md

 # Yelp
 iOS bootcamp 2017 project 2

-This is an iOS demo application for displaying the latest box office movies using the [The Movie Database API](https://www.themoviedb.org/documentation/api).
+This is an iOS demo application for displaying and querying restaurants informaton using the [The Yelp Search API](https://www.yelp.com/developers/documentation/v2/search_api).

 Time spent: 22 hours spent in total